sw4/backpack/README.md

 [![Status](https://badge.fury.io/gh/sw4%2Fbackpack.png)](https://github.com/sw4/backpack)
 [![NPM](https://badge.fury.io/js/backpack.png)](https://www.npmjs.org/package/backpack)

-backpack.js (Backpack, backpack) is a Node.js module to allow users to create custom builds of your project from your website.
+backpack.js (backpack-js, Backpack, backpack) is a Node.js module to allow users to create custom builds of your project from your website.
 Backpack is designed to run on a Node.js server deployment, and listens for a custom build selection to be requested, assembles it, and pushes it back to the client in `.ZIP` form.

-`$ npm install backpack --save-dev`
+`$ npm install backpack-js --save-dev`

 How to use
 ---